American purple gallinule

-The purple gallinule (Porphyrio martinicus) is a swamphen in the genus Porphyrio.
+The purple gallinule (Porphyrio martinica) is a species of swamphen found in the Americas.
 It is in the order Gruiformes, meaning "crane-like", an order which also contains cranes, rails, and crakes.
 The purple gallinule is a rail species, placing it into the family Rallidae.
 It is also known locally as the yellow-legged gallinule.
 The specific name martinica denotes "of Martinique".

 Description

 The purple gallinule is a medium-sized rail, measuring 26–37 cm in length, spanning 50–61 cm across the wings and weighing 141–305 g.
 Males, averaging 257 g in mass, are slightly larger than females, at 215 g on average.
 An adult purple gallinule has purple-blue plumage that will shine green and turquoise when in good lighting.
 Adults also have a pale blue shield on their forehead, which connects with the red and yellow bill.
 Darkness or low light can dim the bright purple-blue plumage of the adult to make them look dusky or brownish, although the forehead shield color differentiates them from similar species such as common gallinules.
 Immature purple gallinules are a brown-bronze color, with purple feathers on chest, and the bill and forehead shield is pale in color.
 Juvenile birds are light brown with hints of green-bronze on the wings and back, and white under-tail coverts.

 Purple gallinules have long toes that help them walk onto floating vegetation, by distributing their weight across a large surface area.
 They have an anisodactyl toe arrangement that also helps them to cling to plant stems.
 Adults have bright yellow legs and feet, immatures have brown-yellowish legs and feet, and juveniles have brown legs and feet.
 When they fly, their legs hang down.
 They usually fly short distances.